Managing a Small Woodlot for Furniture Grade Timber

 Failure to document management also hurts value.
 When it comes time to sell, buyers like Danzer or local boutique sawmills want to see a management history.
 Without a written forest management plan, you are just selling "trees"; with a plan, you are selling a "managed resource."
 Neglecting the transition from the first log to the second log (the section above 16 feet) also leaves money on the table; proper pruning can turn a "Grade 3" log into a "Grade 1" log over a decade.

-Strategic Implementation for Timber Quality
+Timber Quality Strategy

 To maximize ROI, implement a "Crop Tree Management" (CTM) system.
 Start by marking your best trees with blue forestry paint.
 These are your "winners."
 Every action you take should benefit these specific individuals.
 Use a Husqvarna 550 XP or similar professional-grade chainsaw for directional felling of competitors to ensure you don't "skin" the bark of your Crop Trees during the process.